canonical/kafka-operator/docs/how-to/h-backup-restore-configuration.md

 # Configuration backup and restore

-Charmed Kafka's configuration is distributed using [Charmed ZooKeeper](https://charmhub.io/zookeeper?channel=3/stable).
+Charmed Apache Kafka's configuration is distributed using [Charmed ZooKeeper](https://charmhub.io/zookeeper?channel=3/stable).
 A Charmed ZooKeeper backup can be stored on any S3-compatible storage.
 S3 access and configurations are managed with the [`s3-integrator` charm](https://charmhub.io/s3-integrator).